 Layering - The Layer mode of the Privia allows you to combine two different sounds which will play simultaneously when you press the key.

 And the Duet play mode splits keyboard into two sections of the same pitch.
 Duet mode comes useful when playing along with a tutor or other student to see and learn.

 I was trying from a long a time to get my hands of PX 560 but was not getting the opportunity.
 Luckily one of my student (Carey, Thanks Carey) bought PX 560 from UK and finally got my hands on the keyboard for a whole week.
 So here are my experience with the keyboard.

-However it is quite lightweight (26 pounds) and portable but I don't feel so, The body is sleek but the dimension is is quite long which makes it a bit difficult to carry in public transport.
+However it is quite lightweight (26 pounds) and quite portable, The body is sleek but the dimension is is quite long which makes it a bit difficult to carry in public transport.

 The PX-560 was born to be used on stage and works very well with other instruments.